linxicindyzeng/linxicindyzeng.github.io/_pages/about.md

 Welcome!

 I am an aspiring economist interested in applied microeconomics, health, media, and education.
-I am currently an undergraduate at Yale University and The Chinese University of Hong Kong, Shenzhen.
+I am currently an undergraduate at The Chinese University of Hong Kong, Shenzhen and Yale University.

 Email: linxi.zeng@yale.edu / linxizeng@link.cuhk.edu.cn